008programmer/abp-app-communication-using-client/Post.md

 ## Introduction

 This post is part of my <i>`Managing Communication and Restructring blazor UI in ABP Multi-App`</i>.
-The Three Application primarly used are
+We are working with three primary applications:

-- base app Prabh.Stock that manages stock related stuff things
+- `Prabh.Stock` – Manages stock-related functionality
-- base app Prabh.Stock that manages market news related stuff
+- `Prabh.News` – Handles market news and updates
-- Prabh.Stock that manages market news related stuff
+- `Prabh.Finance` – Aggregates financial data, integrating both stock and news insights

-In this article, we will manage to call Prabh.News and Prabh.Stocks backends by adding their HttpApi.Clients as project refernce to Prabh.Finance
+In this article, we’ll simplify running one or more applications simultaneously by introducing a new .slnx solution file at the root level.
+We’ll add all related projects into it using Visual Studio and organize them into solution folders for better maintainability.

-These application has been developed with **Blazor** as the UI framework and **postgresql** as the database provider.
+These applications use `Blazor` for the UI layer and `PostgreSQL` as the database provider.

-### Source Code
+### 💻 Source Code

-Source code of the this completed post is [available on GitHub](https://github.com/008programmer/abp-multiple-apps-communication-and-restructuring/tree/1-consume-other-apps-api-using-clients).
+Source code of the this completed post is [available on GitHub](https://github.com/008programmer/abp-multiple-apps-communication-and-restructuring/tree/2-manage-complexity-by-new-slnx).

-### Screenshots
+### 🖼️ Screenshots

 Here, the applications screenshot of all three applications.

-**Home Page - Prabh.Stock**
+**Prabh.Stock**

 ![prabh-stock-ui](images/prabh.stocks.png)

-**Home Page - Prabh.News**
+**Prabh.News**

 ![prabh-news-ui](images/prabh.news.png)

-**Home Page - Prabh.Finance**
+**Prabh.Finance**

 ![prabh-finance-ui](images/prabh.finance.png)